 If you want to experience more of the normal Amsterdam, get outside the center.
 Head to any other neighborhood, north, west, east, south, and walk and watch.
 Then grab a seat somewhere and experience the cafe culture.
 Each neighborhood has its own, very distinct atmosphere.
 It’s fun to find your favorite.
 Just to give you a taste of the different areas, I’ll review a few (but not all!)

 Noord (North)- getting more popular, but much quieter than the city.
-Feels like a different city all together.
+Feels like a different city altogether.
 Easy to get to by the free ferries behind Centraal Station.

 West (West)- The west is broken down into many neighborhoods.
 Some of the main ones are the Nieuw West, which is rather far from the center and rather quiet; Westerpark, which is just outside the Jordaan and is chill but up-and-coming; and the Oud West (Old West), which is just outside the canal belt and is home to some must-visit shops and restaurants.
 Each of these areas has a different vibe.